Sorry, you need to enable JavaScript to visit this website.

 My student participates in the Extended School Year program or summer school.
 Do they qualify?

-Yes, participating in a summer educational program does not affect a student’s eligibility for SUN Bucks.
+Yes, participating in a summer educational program does not affect a student’s eligibility for DC SUN Bucks.

 What if my student spends the summer in another state?
 Can my student still use the benefits?